adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 This means when the CSS gets bigger, is it harder to edit existing code and add new code.
 If you have ever inherited a large CSS codebase I am sure you can sympathise with these problems.

+## What does modular even mean?

+Coming soon.

 ## Who is this for?

 These conventions are useful for tiny projects with 1 person on the team and equally they are useful for huge projects with 100 people on the team.
 And whether your design is set in stone for th next 5 years or will evolve frequently, *Maintainable CSS* can help.